 e.g. "OpenCPI should support writing workers in the FORTRAN and COBOL languages from the 1960s".

 Questions are used to get clarification on how to do something, which might be a documentation defect.

 e.g. "How can I cause the xxx callback to happen every 10 seconds?"

 Ideas are imprecise topics thought worthy of discussion by someone.

 e.g. "Does anyone think OpenCPI should support System-C for FPGA coding?"

-There is a generic guest account for the OpenCPI JIRA project, using the email name guest and the domain opencpi.org with an at-sign between them.
-The password is "Anonymous1.".
+There is a generic guest account for the OpenCPI JIRA bug-tracking system, using the email name guest and the domain opencpi.org with an at-sign between them.
+The password is "Anonymous1." (including the period).
 While this account allows the anonymous submission of issues, it is insecure and you will not receive any email notifications when things happen to the issue (comments, fixes, rejections).
+Furthermore, other users or maintainers will be unable to discuss or clarify the issue with you.
 You must revisit the site to look for any status changes.
-This account will survive only as long as it is not abused.
-Providing an email address is preferable, but is sometimes problematic.
+This guest account will survive only as long as it is not abused.

 Establishing a proper login with an email address is preferable and encouraged.